ceramicnetwork/CIPs/CIPs/cip-1.md

 - *Images and other assets*: If your CIP requires images or other assets, the files should be included in the `assets` folder in the root of this repo.
 You should create a subdirectory of your CIP as follows: `assets/cip-N` (where **N** is to be replaced with the CIP number).
 When linking to an image in the CIP, use relative links such as `../assets/cip-N/image.png`.

-- Tables: If your CIP introduces a csv table that needs to be updated by other CIPs, the table csv files should be included in the `tables` folder in the root of this repo.
-When linking to a table in the CIP, use relative links such as `../tables/my-table.csv`.
+- Tables: If your CIP introduces a table that needs to be updated by other CIPs, the table csv files should be included in the `tables` folder in the root of this repo.
+When linking to a table in the CIP, use relative links for example `../tables/my-table.csv`.

 At any time during the review stage you can submit additional PRs to update your CIP.
 If a CIP is updated by anyone else than any of the authors of the CIP, at least one of the original authors need to approve the PR.